 For admission to Physics and Astronomy’s graduate program, a B.S. or B.A. degree with a minimum GPA of 3.0 is usually required, ideally with a major in physics or astronomy (or strong physics coursework in a related major).
 Applicants will be evaluated based on their likelihood of success in our graduate program.
-As such, students having strong letters of recommendation, a record of research experience and productivity, good grades, and good test scores will generally be competitive for admission; however, we place no minimum threshold upon test scores and will consider all aspects of each applicant’s file for admission.
+As such, students having strong letters of recommendation, a record of research experience and productivity, and good grades, will generally be competitive for admission.

 Is ‘provisional acceptance’ ever offered for graduate study to students of promise whose prior physics training is weak?